Updated March 2, 2021

 April 9, 2020

-In March, the Texas Medical Board announced that certain state requirements for chronic pain patients had been temporarily suspended by Governor Greg Abbott.
-The suspension — taken in response to the COVID-19 crisis — has been extended until November 1, 2020.
+In March 2020, the Texas Medical Board (TMB) announced that certain state requirements for chronic pain patients had been temporarily suspended by Governor Greg Abbott.
+The suspension — taken in response to the COVID-19 crisis — has been extended until May 1, 2021, "or for the duration of the time period that the Governor’s disaster declaration of March 13, 2020 in response to the COVID-19 pandemic is in effect, whichever is shorter, pursuant to Section 2001.034 of the Texas Government Code."
+This new extension was announced by the TMB on March 2, 2021.
+(1)

 This temporary suspension of Title 22, Chapter 174.5(e)(2)(A) of the Texas Administrative Code ("Limitation on Treatment of Chronic Pain") is intended to help chronic pain patients maintain continuity of care and avoid adverse consequences from abruptly running out of their pain medication.